oldgraybuzzard/turbo-quiz/README.md

 # Turbo Quiz
-A spedd quiz to check your JavaScript knowledge
+A speed quiz to check your JavaScript knowledge

 ## Location of live page
 https://oldgraybuzzard.github.io/turbo-quiz/